nextstrain/nextclade/docs/Algorithm.md

 ## High-level overview of the pipeline

+Nextclade's workflow is pipeline, which consists of a several steps.
+This section describes these steps, rougly in their order of execution.

+Note: A standalone command-line tool "Nextalign" is available, that performs only the alignment (1) and translation (2) steps, without any of the subsequent analysis steps.

 ### 1. Sequence alignment

 In order for sequences to be analyzed, they need to be arranged in a way that allows for comparing similar regions.
 This process is called [sequence alignment](https://en.wikipedia.org/wiki/Sequence_alignment).